gloryknight/cyan_audit/doc/cyanaudit_changelog.md

 0.9.6 -> 0.9.7
 --------------
-- Added support for logging tables with multi-column PKs
+- Can now log tables with multi-column PKs.
-- Changed table trigger to call generic logging function instead of calling a different (dynamically-created) trigger function for each table.
+- Specific trigger function no longer created for each table.
+Instead, a generic logging function is called by customized triggers.
-- Fixed a bug with cyanaudit_dump.pl where it was not dropping old archive tables as intended, even though -r was specified, and the table was older than the -m value.
-This happened in the typical case where the table's backup file was already present before the script was run and -c was not specified.
+- cyanaudit_{dump/restore}.pl use md5 checksums to validate file integrity.
-- Improved cyanaudit_dump.pl to write md5 checksums so that it can determine whether an existing backup file is complete or if it needs to be rewritten.
+- cyanaudit_dump.pl checks currency of output file based on mtime and last recorded timestamp of the partition (log table) being backed up.
-- Simplified cyanaudit_dump.pl by removing archival functionality.
-This functionality is now moved into the function fn_prune_audit_log_archive().
+- cyanaudit_dump.pl is no longer responsible for dropping old tables. cyanaudit_log_rotate.pl is now responsible for archiving and dropping tables.
 - Log partition tables are now named according to when they start rather than end, and there is no more tb_audit_current (so that it doesn't have to be renamed, and can be backed up and restored correctly).
-- Added code to hack in the dependency between trigger and extension, so that dropping the extension now works correctly without "cascade"
+- DROP EXTENSION without CASCADE now silently drops all logging triggers.
-- Made it possible to leave log tables in place when dropping extension, by first running fn_disown_all_partitions() before dropping
+- New fn_disown_all_partitions() keeps log tables from dropping with extension.
-- Added code to check for existing partitions upon install, and automatically set up inheritance to tb_audit_event
+- Add function fn_add_all_floating_partitions() to "assimilate" unassociated partitions that were present at install.
-- Lots and lots of code cleanup
+- Lots and lots of code cleanup.

 0.9.5 -> 0.9.6
 --------------